 Limits are established on the purchase of Mortgages with certain higher risk characteristics.
 These limits are designed to balance our credit risk exposure while supporting affordable housing in a responsible manner.
-Our purchase guidelines generally provide for (i) a maximum original LTV ratio of 97% for creditworthy first-time homebuyers and for a targeted segment of creditworthy borrowers meeting certain area median income requirements under our affordable housing initiatives, (ii) a maximum original LTV ratio of 95% for all other home purchase and no cash out refinance Mortgages, and (iii) a maximum original LTV ratio of 80% for cash-out refinance Mortgages.
+Our purchase guidelines generally provide for (i) a maximum original LTV ratio of 97% for creditworthy first-time homebuyers and for a targeted segment of creditworthy borrowers meeting certain area median income requirements under our affordable housing initiatives, (ii) a maximum original LTV ratio of 95% for all other home purchase and no cash out refinance Mortgages, (iii) a maximum original LTV ratio of 80% for cash-out refinance Mortgages and (iv) a maximum LTV ratio of 105% for adjustable rate Enhanced Relief Refinance Mortgages.

 The January 2021 amendments to the Purchase Agreement required us to limit our acquisition of certain types of Mortgages.
+These limitations have been suspended.
 See Freddie Mac - Purchase Agreement.

 Loan Advisor is our main tool for assessing loan eligibility and documentation.
 Loan Advisor is a set of integrated software applications and services designed to give lenders access to our view of risk, loan quality, and eligibility during the origination process, which promotes efficient commerce between lenders and Freddie Mac.
 As a key component of Loan Advisor, Loan Product Advisor takes advantage of proprietary data models and intelligent automation to help lenders validate that submitted Mortgages meet our underwriting standards.
-Loan Product Advisor features innovative tools and offerings leveraging algorithms to enhance the origination process and generates an assessment of a Mortgage's credit risk and overall quality.
+Loan Product Advisor features tools and offerings that leverage algorithms to enhance the origination process and generates an assessment of a Mortgage's credit risk and overall quality.